Policy Name: Information Security Policy

 5.0 Policy Statement

-- apply appropriately internal controls to sensitive and regulated data and information by implementing “least privilege” & “need to know” principles guided by Elon’s “Access Control Policy” and “Acceptable Use Policy” without creating unjustified obstacles to the conduct of the scholarship, business, and research of the university and the provision of services to its many constituencies.
+- Elon University will apply appropriately internal controls to sensitive and regulated data and information by implementing “least privilege” & “need to know” principles guided by Elon’s “Access Control Policy” and “Acceptable Use Policy” without creating unjustified obstacles to the conduct of the scholarship, business, and research of the university and the provision of services to its many constituencies.